splintered-reality/py_trees/doc/terminology.rst

 .. glossary::

+   block
    blocking
       A behaviour is sometimes referred to as a 'blocking' behaviour.
 Technically, the execution of a behaviour should be non-blocking (i.e. the tick part), however when it's progress from 'RUNNING' to 'FAILURE/SUCCESS' takes more than one tick, we say that the behaviour itself is blocking.
 In short, `blocking == RUNNING`.

+   data gathering
+      Caching events, notifications, or incoming data arriving asynchronously on the blackboard.
+      This is a fairly common practice for behaviour trees which exist inside a complex system.

+      In most cases, data gathering is done either outside the tree, or at the front end of your tree under a parallel preceding the rest of the tree tick so that the ensuing behaviours work on a constant, consistent set of data.
+Even if the incoming data is not arriving asynchronously, this is useful conceptually and organisationally.

    fsm
    flying spaghetti monster